w3f/polkadot-wiki/docs/learn/learn-accounts.md

 In this type of derivation, if the seed would leak, accounts cannot be derived without the initial password.
 In fact, if one knows the seed and the soft or hard derivation path, they will have access to your account.
-For password-derived accounts, the password is applied on the derivation path meaning that you can know the seed phrase and the derivation path, but without the password it is not possible to access the account.
+For password-derived accounts, the password is applied on the derivation path.
+You can know the seed phrase and the derivation path, but without the password it is not possible to access the account.
 In mathematical terms, if we have a `written derivation path` and a `password`, we can calculate the `real derivation path` as `f(written derivation path, password)`; where `f` is a